rich98/track_directory_changes/README.md

+Woek in progress the script may not work

 Python script that uses the os and hashlib modules to monitor changes in a directory.
 This script calculates the MD5 hash of all files in a directory and stores them.
 If a file’s hash changes, it means the file has been modified.

 Please replace YOUR_DIRECTORY_PATH with the path of the directory you want to monitor.